-The average ATM surcharge at banks and credit unions has gone up about 20 percent since 2007, not counting inflation, the U.S. Government Accountability Office said in an April 11 report.
+The average ATM surcharge at banks and credit unions is up 20 percent since 2007, not counting inflation, a GAO report says

 Surcharges in 2012 averaged $2.16 at banks and $1.99 at credit unions according to the report, “Automated Teller Machines.”